Gilead-BioStats/gsm/tests/testthat/_snaps/util-ParseThreshold.md

     Condition
       Warning in `strsplit(strThreshold, ",")[[1]] %>% as.numeric()`:
       NAs introduced by coercion
-    Message
-      !
+      Warning:
       Warning: Failed to parse strThreshold ('a,b,c') to a numeric vector.

 # ParseThreshold with empty string returns NULL

     Code
       result <- ParseThreshold("")
-    Message
-      !
+    Condition
+      Warning:
       Warning: Failed to parse strThreshold ('') to a numeric vector.